snoplus/oxsx/HOWTO.md

 ### 1.3.2.
 ROOTNtuple

 A `DataSet` object derived from a ROOT `TNtuple` object that is stored in a file.
 When the object is created, the `TNtuple` object is loaded.
-No adding events afterwards is then possible.
+Adding events afterwards is not possible: you're stuck with what you loaded in.

+### 1.3.2.
+ROOTTree

+Almost identical to the `ROOTNTuple` class, but loads in a ROOT `TTree` instead.
+Tends to be more useful in practice than `ROOTNTuple`, because most data one handles in particle physics gets stored in `TTree` objects.

+Importantly, for this class to work the `TTree` structure must be flat, with all branches having variables that can be cast into a double.

 ### 1.3.3.
 LazyOXSXDataSet